Avoiding editorial manipulation

 The smart politician, in any society, will engage in heavy public relations (PR) offensives to win over and tame certain journalists.
 And they only do that because they know it often works.
 Those who are not won over, and who do not belong, can get left out in the cold.
 The fear of being ostracised is powerful and debilitating; the culture of compliance can be comfortable and extremely rewarding, but not in the terms that define true journalism.

-According to Premesh Chandran the CEO of the online news site Malaysiakini (down at time of writing due to a DOS - denial of service attack) which was set up during the rule of Malaysia’s Dr Mahathir bin Mohamad, politicians love the media when the media organisation in their control, or ideologically within the same camp.
+According to Premesh Chandran the CEO of the online news site Malaysiakini, which was set up during the rule of Malaysia’s Dr Mahathir bin Mohamad, politicians love the media when the media organisation in their control, or ideologically within the same camp.

 In such cases, Chandran says the media organisation can often serve “to validate political positions” by setting out "facts" which support “political objectives.”
 Chandran says the result is that journalists trade their objectivity for privileged access to power and politicians.